-Prelude:This brief essay originated when, five months before 09-11-2001, we warned of a same-day coordinated terrorist attack in several U.S. locations before year’s end.
+Prelude:This brief essay originated when, five months before 09-11-2001, we warned likely targets of a same-day coordinated terrorist attack in several U.S. locations before year’s end.

-Immediately after multiple tragedies on November 11, 2001 a major radio network representative notified member stations of our terrorism expertise and suggested they interview us.
-During the next 48 hours we received 247 press and prospective client inquiries.
+Immediately after multiple tragedies on November 11, 2001 a radio network representative notified member stations of our terrorism expertise.
+He suggested they interview us.
+During the next 48 hours we received 247 media as well as prospective client inquiries.

-Offsetting worst case scenarios is, in the vernacular, a key executive’s no-brainer duty.
+Offsetting worst case scenarios is, in the vernacular, any CEO’s or president’s or GM’s no-brainer duty.

 Compatibility also enters the equation.
-Clients must be informed forthrightly in this matter where mutual trust on both sides endures tip to toe.
-In other words, they must be told what they need to hear rather than what they want to hear.
+Patrons must be informed forthrightly; mutual trust on both sides is paramount.
+Hence, they must be told what they need to hear rather than what they want to hear.

 - Security, policy, reputation, and cultural breaches are discovered.